Detained (Star Trek: Enterprise)

-"Detained" is the twenty-first episode (production #121) of the television series Star Trek: Enterprise.
+"Detained" is the twenty-first episode of the first season of the American television series Star Trek: Enterprise.
 The episode was developed into a teleplay by Mike Sussman and Phyllis Strong from a story by Rick Berman and Brannon Braga.
 David Livingston served as director.
+The episode aired on UPN on April 24, 2002.
 It guest stars Dean Stockwell and is the first time he had worked with Scott Bakula since they had starred together in the series Quantum Leap.

 Captain Archer and Ensign Mayweather are detained by the Tandarans in a Suliban internment camp.
 Learning of the Suliban's persecution by the Tandarans, Archer enlists the aid of Enterprise and his crew.

 Plot

 Captain Archer and Ensign Mayweather wake up in a Tandaran prison.
 They are soon met by Major Klev, who orders them both to the office of Colonel Grat.
 Grat interrogates them in detail regarding their intrusion into Tandaran space and the Suliban, and says that they will have to appear before a magistrate in three days time.
 He also refuses to allow Archer to contact Enterprise, but does so himself and apprises them of the current situation.
 Upon hearing this, Commander Tucker advocates a rescue attempt, but Sub-Commander T'Pol prefers to avoid provoking the Tandarans further, and orders Enterprise to Tandar Prime.

 Later, Archer meets a Suliban called Danik, who tells him that they are in Detention Complex 26, an internment camp for Suliban imprisoned when the Cabal began attacking the Tandaran Sector eight years previously.
 In his office, Grat questions Archer in detail about the events of episode "Broken Bow", and also demands information about the Temporal Cold War.
 Archer wonders why innocent Suliban are being held prisoner, but Grat warns that delaying could result in Archer missing the transport to Tandar Prime.
 Grat contacts the Enterprise to report that the hearing has unfortunately been "delayed", allowing Lieutenant Reed and Ensign Sato to triangulate his signal and locate the prison.

 That night, a communicator is beamed to Archer and Mayweather's cell.
 Archer tells Tucker he wants to help the Suliban escape, and Danik says his people can go to the Niburon Colonies, away from the Tandar Sector.
 The following morning Grat discovers the communicator and Archer is sent to isolation as punishment.
 Aboard Enterprise, T'Pol uses torpedoes to ward off the Tandaran defense-ships before clearing Tucker to launch in a shuttle-pod.
 Mayweather distracts Klev, allowing a Suliban-disguised Reed to activate charges and initiate the escape.
-As they flee, Grat argues that the Suliban will all go to join the Cabal, but Archer says that he doesn't know the Suliban very well, despite having been in charge for a long time.
+As they flee, Grat argues that the Suliban will all go to join the Cabal, but Archer says that he hasn't been at the camp very long and doesn't know the Suliban very well, but he knows a hell of a lot more about the Suliban than Colonel Grat does.
+He knows that the Suliban will attempt to join the Niburon Colonies and that they have no interest in being genetically altered and joining the Cabal.